-- 1. The 10 x prediluted standard sera (2) are diluted 1:100 as follows : pipette 10 μl of each calibrator into separate glass dilution tubes.
-Add 990 μl of diluted Specimen Dilution Buffer (4) and mix carefully. - The donor samples are diluted 1:1000 in two consecutive steps: 2. pipette 10 μl of each donor sample into separate glass dilution tubes and add 990 μl of diluted Specimen Dilution Buffer (4).
+- 1. The 10 x prediluted standard sera (2) are diluted 1:100 as follows: pipette 10 μl of each calibrator into separate glass dilution tubes.
+Add 990 μl of diluted Specimen Dilution Buffer (4) and mix carefully. - 2.
+The samples are diluted 1:1000 in two consecutive steps: pipette 10 μl of each sample into separate glass dilution tubes and add 990 μl of diluted Specimen Dilution Buffer (4).
 Mix thoroughly.

 Add 450 μl of diluted Specimen Dilution Buffer to 50 μl of these 100 x prediluted samples.
 Mix thoroughly.

-Warning: do not store the diluted samples for more than 8 hours. - Pipette 100 $\mu$ l of the diluted calibrators and samples into each of a pair of adjacent wells (1).
-3. - Incubate the covered microtiter strips for $30 \pm 2$ min at room temperature.
-4. - 5.
-Wash the microtiter strips three times with Washing Solution.
-This can either be performed with a suitable microtiter plate washer or by briskly shaking out the contents of the strips and immersing them in washing solution.
+Warning: Do not store the diluted samples for more than 8 hours.

+- 3. Pipette 100 μl of the diluted calibrators and samples into each of a pair of adjacent wells (1). - 4.
+Incubate the covered microtiter strips for 30 ± 2 min at room temperature. - 5.
+Wash the microtiter strips three times with Washing Solution. - This can either be performed with a suitable microtiterplate washer or by briskly shaking out the contents of the strips and immersing them in washing solution.
 During the third step, the washing solution is left in the strips for 2-3 min.
-Change washing solution for each cycle.
-Finally empty the microtiter strips and remove excess fluid by blotting the inverted strips on adsorbent paper. - Add 100 μl of Conjugate Solution (3) and incubate the covered microtiter strips for $30 \pm 2$ min at room 6. temperature. - Repeat the washing procedure as described in step 5.
-7. - 8.
-Add 100 μl of Chromogen (6) Solution to each well. - 9.
-Incubate for $10 \pm 2$ min at room temperature.
+Change washing solution for each cycle. - Finally empty the microtiter strips and remove excess fluid by blotting the inverted strips on adsorbent paper. - 6.
+Add 100 μ l of Conjugate Solution (3) and incubate the covered microtiter strips for 30 ± 2 min at room temperature. - 7.
+Repeat the washing procedure as described in 5. - 8.
+Add 100 μl of Chromogen Solution (6) to each well. - 9.
+Incubate for 10 ± 2 min at room temperature.
 Avoid light exposure during this step. - 10.
 Add 50 μl of Stopping Solution (7) to each well. - 11.
 Determine the absorbance of each well at 450 nm within 30 min following the addition of acid.